-- 21.6-9.
+- (e) Has been removed from any office pursuant to the Oneida Removal Law within the past five (5) years; or - (f) Is a sitting Commissioner whose term is not concluded at the time of that election or appointment action. - 21.6-7.
+Term of Office.
+Commissioners shall serve five (5) year terms and shall serve until a successor takes the oath of office.
+Terms of office must be staggered. - 21.6-8.
+Official Oath.
+Each Commissioner shall take the official oath at a regular or special Oneida Business Committee meeting prior to assuming office.
+Upon being administered the oath of office, a Commissioner shall assume the duties of office and must be issued a security card setting forth his or her title and term of office. - 21.6-9.
 Full-time Status.
 The Commission shall identify the appropriate work schedule for its members.
-Each Commissioner shall perform his or her duties and responsibilities on a full-time basis and will devote his or her entire work and professional time, attention and energies to Commission business, and will not, during his or her tenure in office, be engaged in any other profession or business activity that may impede the Commissioner's ability to perform duties on behalf of the Commission or that competes with the Tribe's interests. - 21.6-10.
-By-laws.
+Each Commissioner shall perform his or her duties and responsibilities on a full-time basis and shall devote his or her entire work and professional time, attention and energies to Commission business, and may not, during his or her tenure in office, be engaged in any other profession or business activity that may impede the Commissioner's ability to perform duties on behalf of the Commission or that competes with the Tribe's interests. - 21.6-10.
+Bylaws.
 The Commission shall adopt bylaws subject to review and approval by the Oneida Business Committee. - 21.6-11.
 Budget and Compensation.
 The Commission shall function pursuant to an annual budget.
 The Oneida Business Committee shall submit the operating budget of the Commission for approval in the same fashion as all other Tribal budgets.
-Compensation of Commissioners shall not be subject to the Tribe's Comprehensive Policy Governing Boards, Committees, and Commissions, but shall be established by the Commission in a manner consistent with the Commission's internal rules and by-laws.
+Compensation of Commissioners is not subject to the Tribe's Comprehensive Policy Governing Boards, Committees, and Commissions, but must be established by the Commission in a manner consistent with the Commission's internal rules and bylaws.
 The Commission shall adopt internal rules consistent with the existing Tribal accounting practices to verify its budgetary expenditures. - 21.6-12.
 Removal.
-Removal of Commissioners shall be pursuant to the Oneida Removal Law. - 21.6-13.
+Removal of Commissioners must be pursuant to the Oneida Removal Law. - 21.6-13.
 Vacancies.
-Any vacancy in an unexpired term of office, however caused, shall be filled by appointment by the Oneida Business Committee of a person qualified pursuant to sections 21.6-5 and 21.6-6. - 21.6-14.
+Any vacancy in an unexpired term of office, however caused, must be filled by appointment by the Oneida Business Committee of a person qualified pursuant to sections 21.6-5 and 21.6-6 pursuant to the Comprehensive Policy Governing Boards, Committees and Commissions. - 21.6-14.
 Authority and Responsibilities.
 Subject to any restrictions contained in this Ordinance or other applicable law, the Commission is vested with powers including, but not limited to the following: - (a) To exercise all power and authority necessary to effectuate the gaming regulatory purposes of this Ordinance, IGRA, Oneida Gaming Minimum Internal Controls, and the Compact.
-Unless otherwise indicated in this Ordinance or Commission regulation, or authorized by majority vote of the Commission, no Commissioner shall act independently of the Commission.
-Any such action may constitute grounds for removal. - (b) To promote and ensure the integrity, security, honesty, and fairness of the regulation and administration of Gaming. - (c) To draft, and approve, subject to review and adoption by the Oneida Business Committee, regulations pursuant to this Ordinance for the regulation of all Gaming Activity, including processes for enforcement of such regulations consistent with Tribal law - (d) To draft, and approve, subject to review and adoption by the Oneida Business Committee, the Rules of Play and Oneida Gaming Minimum Internal Controls; provided that, Rules of Play and Oneida Gaming Minimum Internal Controls shall require review and comment by the Gaming Operation prior to approval by the Commission, and those comments shall be included in any submission to the Oneida Business Committee.
-Rules of Play and Oneida Gaming Minimum Internal Controls are adopted and approved industry standards for Gaming Operations. - (e) To prepare proposals, including budgetary and monetary proposals, which might enable the Tribe to carry out the purpose and intent of this Ordinance, and to submit the same for consideration by the Oneida Business Committee; provided, however, that no such proposal shall have any force or effect unless it is approved by the Oneida Business Committee. - (f) To monitor and enforce all laws and regulations governing the operation and conduct
+Unless otherwise indicated in this Ordinance or Commission regulation, or authorized by majority vote of the Commission, no Commissioner may act independently of the Commission.
+Any such action may constitute grounds for removal. - (b) To promote and ensure the integrity, security, honesty, and fairness of the regulation and administration of Gaming. - (c) To draft, and approve, subject to review and adoption by the Oneida Business Committee, regulations pursuant to this Ordinance for the regulation of all Gaming Activity, including processes for enforcement of such regulations consistent with Tribal law. - (d) To draft and approve the Rules of Play and Oneida Gaming Minimum Internal Controls; provided that, Rules of Play and Oneida Gaming Minimum Internal Controls require review and comment by Senior Gaming Management prior to approval by the Commission and are subject to review by the Oneida Business Committee.